HISTORY 204: THE HIGH MIDDLE AGES

 * combining careful reading and analysis with thoughtful writing to produce clear, original, and persuasive arguments

 Email and Internet access: You will require an email account and access to the Internet for this class.
-All UWM students receive a free UWM email account, and the History Department regularly contacts students via their assigned UWM email addresses.
-If you routinely use another email service provider (e.g., Gmail or Yahoo!) instead of your assigned UWM email, please go immediately into your UWM email account and put a “forward” command on it, to forward all incoming email messages to the account that you routinely use.
-This is your responsibility; the History Department reflectors use UWM e-addresses only.
-(To put a forward command on your UWM email account: enter your Office 365 account and click on “?” to open the Help app.
-Type “forward mail” and then follow the directions to forward email to your desired account.)
+All UWM students receive a free UWM email account.
+If you routinely use some other email account (such as a Gmail account), please go immediately into your UWM email account and put a forwarding command on it, to forward all incoming email to the account that you routinely use.
+This is your responsibility; the History Department will use your assigned UWM e-address only.
+(To put a forwarding command on your UWM email account: enter your Office 365 account and click on the “gear” icon to enter “Settings.”
+Type “forwarding,” and follow the instructions to forward email to your desired account.)

-Papers: There are seven required mini-papers (described at the end of this syllabus), each worth 10% of your final grade.
-You are welcome to write more than seven of these mini-papers, in which case your seven best paper grades will be used for your final grade (10% each, for 70% of final grade).
+Papers: There are six required mini-papers (described at the end of this syllabus), each worth 10% of your final grade.
+You are welcome to write more than six of these mini-papers, in which case your six best paper grades will be used for your final grade (10% each, for 60% of final grade).

-Exams: There will be no midterm exam or final exam, but there will be in-class quizzes, which will count towards the class participation portion of your final grade.
+Exams: There will be no midterm exam or final exam, but there will be frequent in-class electronic quizzes, which will be taken in Canvas and will count towards the participation portion of your final grade.
+You will need a smartphone, tablet, or laptop computer to take the quizzes.
+For fast access to Canvas on your Android or iOS smartphone or tablet, go to: https://community.canvaslms.com/t5/Canvas-Mobile-Users/gh-p/mobile

-Attendance and participation: This class is a “live” (synchronous) lecture class, and your regular “live” attendance and participation are essential.
-Students who fail to attend class or to contact me during the first week of classes may be dropped administratively.
-The participation portion of your grade will be based on in-class work, such as quizzes or other activities.
-Together, your attendance and participation are worth 30% of your final grade.
+Attendance and participation: This class is designed to be taught face-to-face; if we need to move it online, it will be a synchronous (“live”) lecture class.
+Either in-person or online, your regular attendance and participation are essential.
+Registered students who fail to attend class during the first two class meetings, or to contact me, may be dropped administratively.
+The participation portion of your grade will be based on in-class work such as quizzes.
+Your attendance and participation are EACH worth 20% of your final grade.

-Grading and deadlines: Your final grade will be based on your seven (or seven best) mini-papers (10% each, for 70% of final grade), and your attendance and participation in class (30%).
+Grading and deadlines: Your final grade will be based on your six (or six best) mini-papers (10% each, for 60% of final grade), and your attendance (20%) and participation in class (20%).
 The mini-papers are due on the dates specified at the end of the syllabus.
 Late work will not be accepted, except in cases of major illness or emergency (it is your responsibility to contact me immediately in such a case).

-Disabilities: If you have a disability, it is essential that you contact me early in the semester to discuss any help or accommodation you may need.
+Disabilities: If you have a disability, it is essential that you contact me ASAP to discuss any help or accommodation you may need.

 Academic Advising in History: All L&S students have to declare and complete an academic major to graduate.
 If you have earned in excess of 45 credits and have not yet declared a major, you are encouraged to do so.
 If you are interested in declaring a major or minor in History, or require academic advising in History, please visit the Department of History’s undergraduate program web page, at: http://uwm.edu/history/undergraduate/.